One Day in Budapest: The Perfect Solo Itinerary

 Start your day with a visit to Buda Castle for a glimpse into the city’s royal past and stunning panoramic views.
 From there, head to Fisherman’s Bastion for even more spectacular scenery and photo ops.
 Nearby, explore Matthias Church, a Gothic masterpiece with an intricately designed roof.

 Next, cross the Chain Bridge to Pest, where you can admire the magnificent Hungarian Parliament building.
 Afterward, take a relaxing stroll along the Danube Promenade.
+They are also close to each other, which makes it easier to see all of them.

 what to do in budapest